M41 Walker Bulldog: Brazil

 Brazilian M41s in the streets of Rio de Janeiro, April 1968.

-The M41 was the first tank to be adopted in large quantities by Brazil's armed forces, and formed the armored mainstay of the Brazilian Army well into the twenty-first century.
+The M41 was the first tank to be adopted in large quantities by Brazil's armed forces, and formed the armored mainstay of both the Brazilian Army and the Brazilian Marine Corps well into the twenty-first century.
 In 1960, an initiative to modernize existing Brazilian armored units led to the purchase of 386 second-hand M41s from the US government.
 The tanks were delivered in successive shipments over a period of seven years.
 Between 1984 and 1985, Bernardini S/A Industria e Comercio, an industrial firm in São Paulo, rebuilt and modernized all the Brazilian M41s to prolong their service life.
 The principal features of the modernization program were a replacement of the original Chrysler petrol engine with a diesel model, thicker armor, and replacement of the 76 mm gun with a 90 mm gun produced by boring out the original armament.
 The rebored gun was modified to fire Belgian fin-stabilized, shaped charge projectiles developed for the Cockerill Mk.
 III smoothbore cannon already fitted to Brazil's preexisting fleet of EE-9 Cascavel armored cars.
 The tank's transmission was also upgraded to increase acceleration and give it a maximum road speed of 70 km/h.
 In Brazilian service, these upgraded M41s received the designation M41B and M41C.

 Lebanon

 In 1958, the Lebanese Army received either 20 to 50 M41A3 tanks from the US to replace its fleet of obsolete British Sherman Firefly medium tanks and French Hotchkiss H35 and Renault R35 light tanks employed during the 1958 Lebanon crisis.
-The Lebanese Army M41s first saw action in 21 November 1969, when they engaged Palestine Liberation Organization (PLO) guerrillas at the town of Nabatiyeh during the border clashes in the Rashaya district of southern Lebanon, and again at the Souk el-Khan sector of "Fatahland" in the early 1970s.
+The Lebanese Army M41s first saw action on 21 November 1969, when they engaged Palestine Liberation Organization (PLO) guerrillas at the town of Nabatiyeh during the border clashes in the Rashaya district of southern Lebanon, and again at the Souk el-Khan sector of "Fatahland" in the early 1970s.

 Later during the Lebanese Civil War, M41s were extensively employed by the Lebanese Army and various armed groups in and outside Beirut between 1975 and 1977, following the collapse of the Lebanese Armed Forces (LAF) structure in January 1976.
 During this period, most of the regular Army's M41s fell into the hands of the competing Christian-rightist Lebanese Front and Muslim-leftist Lebanese National Movement (LNM) militias or were taken way by dissident rebellious Lebanese Army factions.
 Captured M41s were employed by the Lebanese Arab Army (LAA), Army of Free Lebanon (AFL), Kataeb Regulatory Forces (KRF), Tigers Militia, and the People's Liberation Army (PLA).
 At least 18 M41s were eventually returned by the militias to the Lebanese Army in 1977–78, and remained in service until the 1983-84 Mountain War, when they were retired and quickly replaced by M48A1 and M48A5 main battle tanks provided by the US and Jordan.